 I like to finish my meal with an ice-cold coke to cut the saltiness and grease.
 For me, this is one of life’s simple pleasures –greasy, oily or fatty delicious food and ice-cold coke 😀

-- 4-5 green chillies (add more or less )
+- 4-5 pcs Green Chilis add more or less

 - Heat a deep pan over medium high heat, add coconut oil and saute garlic, onion and pork cubes.